 Tag Line: “Because we asked for it.”

 Notes: Teague and Mindy are renovating their New York 1890’s Italianate home.
-Teague is an interior designer (nice to have around if you’re redesigning your home) and Mindy is a web designer (nice to have around if you’re blogging about redesigning your home).
+Teague is an interior designer and Mindy is a web designer.
 Like most good blogs, the posts are informative and interesting.
-The thing that got me was the photo gallery showing different neat buildings of their town.
-It is obvious that they really love their home.
-It seems like, to them, this isn’t a task that has to get done (although I am fairly certain it must feel like that on certain days).
-Rather, it must be a labor of love that they are willing to share with everyone.
+The thing that got me was the photo gallery showing different neat buildings in their town.
+It's obvious they really love their home.
+It seems like, to them, this isn’t a task that has to get done, although, I am fairly certain it must feel like that on certain days.
+Rather, it must be a labor of love they're willing to share with everyone.

 3) That Old House